 Low-Dose Nutritional Lithium Course

-Learn how to safely utilize low-dose nutritional lithium as treatment for a range of psychiatric and neurological disorders.
+Learn how to safely utilize low-dose nutritional lithium for a range of mental health disorders.

 Functional Medicine for Cognitive Decline & Alzheimer’s Course

-Discover a novel functional medicine approach for the treatment of Alzheimer’s and cognitive decline which includes the use low-dose lithium.
+Discover a functional medicine approach for the treatment of Alzheimer’s and cognitive decline.

 Nutritional Lithium: A Cinderella Story